38 Questions (and Answers) About the Great Jack O’Lantern Blaze

 3. OK that is impressive.
 How long have you been doing this?

-This is our FOURTEENTH year!
+This is our sixteenth year!
 Blaze began in 2005 and has gotten bigger and better every fall.

 4. Even though we’re asking all these questions, we’ve actually been there 10 years in a row…anything new at Blaze this year for returning visitors?

 Yes!
 In fact, two volumes of soundtrack!
 Blaze: The Soundtrack, Volume I and II both feature more than 60 minutes of music from, about, and inspired by Blaze, created by recording artist, radio personality and Halloween fanatic Richard Christy.
-PLUS, we’ve got more brand new tracks this year.
+You’ll hear all original music throughout the experience.